bsides/horizoverlay/README.md

 * Display players by their job color.
 (Colors used for each job match those used in [FFLogs](https://www.fflogs.com).)
 * Extra highlight option for Self.

+From Ladish:
+* Fixes a bug in the combatant filter.

 Use the URL https://javajake.github.io/horizoverlay/ to use this overlay.